-(a) In accordance with FASB Subtopic 820-10, certain investments that were measured at net asset value per share (or its equivalent) have not been classified in the fair value hierarchy.
+(a) In accordance with FASB Subtopic 820-10, certain investments that were measured at net asset value per share (or their equivalent) have not been classified in the fair value hierarchy.
 The fair value amounts presented in this table are intended to permit reconciliation of the fair value hierarchy to the line items presented in the statements of net assets available for benefits.

-For years ended December 31, 2021, there were no significant transfers between Levels 1 and 2 and no transfers in or out of Level 3.
+For the year ended December 31, 2022, there were no significant transfers between Levels 1 and 2 and no transfers in or out of Level 3.

 The Plan's valuation techniques used to measure the fair values of mutual funds, common stock, and self-directed brokerage accounts that were classified as Level 1 in the table above were derived from quoted market prices as substantially all of these instruments have active markets.
-There were no Level 2 or 3 investments as of December 31, 2021 and 2020.
-There have been no changes in valuation methodology as of December 31, 2021 and 2020.
+There were no Level 2 or 3 investments as of December 31, 2022 and 2021.
+There have been no changes in valuation methodology as of December 31, 2022 and 2021.

-The following table sets forth additional disclosures of the Plan's investments whose fair value is estimated using net asset value per share (or its equivalent) as of December 31, 2021 and 2020:
+The following table sets forth additional disclosures of the Plan's investments whose fair value is estimated using net asset value per share (or its equivalent) as of December 31, 2022 and 2021: